 - h) Archaeological resources may occur on, or below the modern land surface or the surface of a water body.
 These sites may contain scatters of artifacts, the remains of structures, cultural deposits or subsurface strata of human origin.
 To protect archaeological sites: - In any area containing archaeological resources or archaeological potential, the Town may require the submission of an Archaeological Assessment as part of a complete development application, prior to site alteration, or when conducting public works projects; - ii.
-Archaeological Assessments must be prepared by a licensed archaeologist to the satisfaction of the Town and the Province, and shall include a conservation plan when archaeological resources are identified in the Assessment; - i) The Town intends to cooperate with the Province with respect to Provincial Designation of archaeological resources in accordance with the Ontario Heritage Act.
+Archaeological Assessments must be prepared by a licensed archaeologist the satisfaction of the Town and the Province, and shall include a conservation plan when archaeological resources are identified in the Assessment; - i) The Town intends to cooperate with the Province with respect to Provincial j) Site alteration, mitigation and development shall be permitted only in accordance with the recommendations of an Archaeological Assessment and Heritage Conservation Plan, where applicable.

+Designation of archaeological resources in accordance with the Ontario Heritage Act.
 Where development is proposed in proximity to any burial sites or significant archaeological resources relating to the activities of their ancestors, the licensed archaeologist shall consult with local First Nations regarding the management of these resources and appropriate mitigation options.